 In this class, the student will explore the human anatomy, physiology, and kinesiology as they relate to sport and sports-related injuries.
 The students will, in addition, learn the proper techniques for evaluating and rehabilitating injuries as they occur in athletes.
 Finally, the student will receive information about the duties of an athletic trainer and career and educational choices that will move a student towards a career in sports medicine.
 Students will be evaluated through written testing as well as practical applications evaluations.
 There will be a final written exam that will be comprehensive, covering all information covered during the semester.

 In addition, a research paper will be completed approximately two weeks prior to the end of the semester.
 This research paper will be counted as a grade for the second nine weeks of the semester.
-The last section of the class will be devoted to the students being taught CPR (cardio-pulmonary resuscitation), First Aid, and AED (Automatic External Defibrillator).
-There is a written exam given by the American Red Cross that must be passed and a small fee to be paid in order to become certified.

 Lifeguarding (P43100)